evlic/evlic/README.md

 # Hah, evlic there! <img width='30px' height='30px'  src="dist/waving-hand.gif">

-> I'm evlic, a college student interested in computer science.
+> I'm evlic, interested in computer science.
 > My ambition is to become an excellent back-end engineer, nice to meet you at Github.